CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

 <img src="E.coli_Analysis_files/figure-gfm/unnamed-chunk-31-1.png" style="display: block; margin: auto;" />

-So, in fact, the mixed model shows slightly LARGER confidence intervals than a simple linear model.
+In fact, the mixed model shows slightly LARGER confidence intervals than a simple linear model.
 This is, presumably because the year to year variation is so large, it swamps out the advantage of accounting for month to month variability directly.